kloggy/Home-Assistant/packages/garden_v2/README.md

 <h2>Background</h2>

-__IMPORTANT - This is very much a *preview*.
-Please bear that in mind if you decide to use it in any way.__
+__IMPORTANT__ - This is only a *__preview__* of Version 2 and it will have changes made to it.
+Please bear that in mind if you decide to use it in any way and be sure to read ALL of this page.

+__IMPORTANT__ - Please note that as it stands this assumes using `yaml` mode for Lovelace.

 __NOTE: If you want this version to co-exist with version 1 then you will need to make a small change in *version 1*.
 In the file `garden_irrigation.yaml` search and replace all occurances of `script.irrigation_irrigate_a_zone` to `script.irrigate_a_zone` and also change the name of that script in the same file.__